yuribogomolov/sttn/src/sttn/eval/README.md

 ## Graph Analysis
 We have **directed graphs** in both providers.
 Therefore, any graph-related tasks such as `network_density` and `centrality_degree` must account for this unless stated otherwise.

-## Spatial Queries
+## Cardinal Direction Queries
-When handling queries with **cardinal directions** (e.g., "Find commutes from county A to the points north of county A"), use the memorised geographical knowledge or **centroids** of the entire county.
-For example, *to find counties west of county A*:
+When handling queries with **cardinal directions** (e.g., "Find commutes from county A to the points north of county A"), use the available geographical knowledge or **centroids** of the entire county.
+For example, *to find counties western of county A*:
 1. Find the centroid of the **entire** county.
 2. Look for census tracts with centroids where the **x**-coordinate is smaller (to the left) than the **x**-coordinate of the county centroid.
 3. **Filter out** the destination census tracts of the origin county’s (county A) census tracts that might be located left of the county’s centroid.
+We referred to the Deﬁnitions (especially 7.3) presented in the paper [Schneider, Markus & Chen, Tao & Viswanathan, Ganesh & Yuan, Wenjie.
+(2012).
+Cardinal Directions between Complex Regions.
+ACM Transactions on Database Systems (TODS).
+37. 10.1145/2188349.2188350. ].(https://www.researchgate.net/publication/262403938_Cardinal_Directions_between_Complex_Regions).

 ## Community Detection
 For `community_detection` tasks, always use the internal **[Combo](https://github.com/Alexander-Belyi/Combo)** algorithm with `random_state=0` (set as the default value).